titanicsend/LXStudio-TE/README.md

     Bome Network tool, enable Remote Direct Midi for those devices.
 5. You can disable MIDI routes that aren't used, such as the DIN ports or MIDI messaging between the USB devices.
 This likely helps performance.
-    Leave 2 routes per device: The bidirection pair LX->Device, and Device->LX.
+    Leave 2 routes per device: The bidirection pair Chromatik->Device, and Device->Chromatik.
-6. Register the correct new names in LX.
+6. Register the correct new names in Chromatik.
 The Bome Remote Direct Midi device names follow a pattern of "{BomeBoxName}: {DeviceName}", like "FoH: APC40 mkII".
 For example, in your main app you may need to `lx.engine.midi.registerSurface(name, class)` or match the name with